AnshulaChowdhury/EthicalAI/README.md

 Success will be defined as statistically significant reduction of language bias detection while maintaining or improving semantic similarity and fluency compared to the baseline and RAG models.

-Test 2: Rerun the callback test identified in the Banerjee, Reitz, and Oreopolous paper <em> Do Large Employers Treat Racial Minorities More Fairly?
-An Analysis of Canadian Field Experiment Data </em> across all three test scenarios.
+Test 2: Rerun the callback test identified in the Banerjee, Reitz, and Oreopolous paper *Do Large Employers Treat Racial Minorities More Fairly?
+An Analysis of Canadian Field Experiment Data* across all three test scenarios.

 #### Test Indicators